zorzysty/adv-challenge/README.md

 ### `yarn run validate`

 Runs formatter, linter, type-checker and tests in a sequence.
 Especially useful as a pre-commit git hook.

+## Request mocking

+To save bandwidth and speed up the development experience, MSW mocking is enabled which fetches the CSV file from localhost instead of AWS.\
+To disable this feature, simply go to `src/config.ts` and set `enableResponseMocking` to `false`.

+*NOTE: request mocking with MSW does not work on Firefox when using XHR (https://github.com/mswjs/msw/issues/220)*